opencog/learn/learn-lang-diary/README.md

   (2018) An explanation of how word-vectors can be "stitched together" in a non-linear fashion, so as to extract grammatical (syntactic) as well as semantic content in the vectors.
 Describes one stage of the processing pipline implemented in this git repo.
+(13 pages.)

 * [***Connector Set Distributions***](connector-sets-revised.pdf) --
   (2017) Report of experimental results, characterizing the